 Evidence-Based Instructional Practices

-I incorporate a variety of evidence-based instructional practices (instructional practices demonstrated to be effective by research) into my teaching.
+I incorporate a variety of evidence-based instructional practices into my teaching.
 Resources I use to implement a variety of these practices can be found in my Teaching Portfolio.
 Selected exemplars can be found below.

 Flipped classroom (pdf): I create video lectures for students to watch before class.
 Students complete a small homework exercise before coming to class.
 We then work through a series of short problems in class to help students better understand the concepts in class.
 Additional slides can be found in my Teaching Portfolio.